Georgia Tech: Fight songs

 "I'm a Ramblin' Wreck" has had many other notable moments in its history.
 It is reportedly the first school song to have been played in space.
 Gregory Peck sang the song while strumming a ukulele in the movie The Man in the Gray Flannel Suit.
 John Wayne whistled it in The High and the Mighty.
 Tim Holt's character sings a few bars of it in the movie His Kind of Woman.
 There are numerous stories of commanding officers in Higgins boats crossing the English Channel on the morning of D-Day leading their men in the song to calm their nerves.
 It is played after every Georgia Tech score in a football game.

-Another popular fight song is "Up With the White and Gold", which is usually played by the band preceding "Ramblin' Wreck".
+Another popular fight song is "Up With the White and Gold," which is usually played by the band preceding "Ramblin' Wreck."
 First published in 1919, "Up with the White and Gold" was also written by Frank Roman.
-The song's title refers to Georgia Tech's school colors and its lyrics contain the phrase, "Down with the Red and Black", an explicit reference to the school colors of the University of Georgia and the then-budding Georgia Tech–UGA rivalry.
+The song's title refers to Georgia Tech's school colors, and its lyrics contain the phrase, "Down with the Red and Black," an explicit reference to the school colors of the University of Georgia and the then-budding Georgia Tech–UGA rivalry.

-Club sports

-Georgia Tech participates in many non-NCAA sanctioned club sports, including archery, airsoft, boxing, crew, cricket, cycling (winning three consecutive Dirty South Collegiate Cycling Conference mountain bike championships), disc golf, equestrian, fencing, field hockey, gymnastics, ice hockey, kayaking, lacrosse, paintball, roller hockey, soccer, rugby union, sailing, skydiving, swimming, table tennis, taekwondo, triathlon, ultimate, water polo, water ski, and wrestling.
-Many club sports take place at the Georgia Tech Aquatic Center, where swimming, diving, water polo, and the swimming portion of the modern pentathlon competitions for the 1996 Summer Olympics were held.
-In 2018, the first annual College Club Swimming national championship meet was held at the McAuley Aquatic Center and the hosts, the Georgia Tech Swim Club, were crowned the first-ever club swimming and diving national champions.